Helm chart components allow you to deploy any helm from a public or connected repo. Please refer to the Helm reference for full configuration options.

 Examples for accessing common interpolated variables:

-Helm Values Files
+Using a Helm Values File

 You can add a values file, and set multiple values at once.